fzajic/python-coding/the_ultimate_ratatouille_recipe/README.txt

 Input
 6                         //number of test cases

-2 1                       //number of ingredients, number of packages of each ingredient 500 300                   //number of grams of each ingredient that are needed 900                       //number of grams of first ingredience we have 660                       //number of grams of second ingredience we have
+2 1                       //number of ingredients, number of packages of each ingredient 500 300                   //number of grams of each ingredient that are needed 900                       //number of grams of first ingredience we have of each individual package 660                       //number of grams of second ingredience we have of each individual package

 2 1
 500 300